Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD) Announces Monthly Dividend of $0.06

-Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD – Get Rating) declared a monthly dividend on Tuesday, January 24th, Wall Street Journal reports.
-Stockholders of record on Friday, April 21st will be given a dividend of 0.059 per share by the real estate investment trust on Friday, April 28th.
-This represents a $0.71 annualized dividend and a dividend yield of 6.64%.
-The ex-dividend date of this dividend is Thursday, April 20th.
+Flaherty & Crumrine Preferred Income Fund Inc. (NYSE:PFD – Get Rating) announced a monthly dividend on Thursday, April 20th, Zacks reports.
+Investors of record on Tuesday, May 23rd will be paid a dividend of 0.058 per share by the real estate investment trust on Wednesday, May 31st.
+This represents a $0.70 annualized dividend and a dividend yield of 6.82%.
+The ex-dividend date is Monday, May 22nd.

 Flaherty & Crumrine Preferred Income Fund has decreased its dividend by an average of 1.4% annually over the last three years.